 Can the health fee be refunded if I don’t access services at HWS?

 The health fee is generally nonrefundable.
 However, students who are enrolled but not physically located at WSU Pullman may submit a Health Fee Petition Form

 Upon withdrawal or cancellation of enrollment from the University, a refund of the health fee may be denied if the student has utilized health services prior to withdrawal/cancellation of enrollment.

-HWS is led by an Executive Director, a physician, appointed by and responsible to President Floyd.
-The Executive Director is advised on general issues by the Advisory Committee (CSHAC)
+HWS is led by an executive director appointed by and responsible to the vice president of Student Affairs.
+The executive director is advised on general issues by the Advisory Committee (CSHAC)

-All HWS health care providers are licensed in Washington State, participate in the HWS peer review process, and are re-credentialed annually at HWS.
+All Health & Wellness Services health care providers are licensed in Washington State, participate in the HWS peer review process, and are re-credentialed annually at HWS.
 The credentialing process includes reviewing for any licensure and/or Medicare/Medicaid sanctions, reports to the National Practitioners Databank as well as requesting and receiving approval for certain privileges.
 There are a wide range of privileges at HWS including surgical and traumatic, orthopedics, gynecology, otolaryngology, urology, and psychiatry.